djangonaut-space/program/navigators.md

   fundamentals in git, please do, but know that isn't required.
 In this scenario, you should be able to help identify resources for learning git for the Djangonaut.

-- On Discord 1-2 hours a week fielding questions.
+- Expect to spend 1-2 hours a week fielding questions on Discord asynchronously.

-- Attendance of a weekly 30-minute stand-up between Djangonauts and Navigators.
-You can share attendance responsibilities with your fellow Navigators - only one Navigator is required.
+- Attendance of a weekly 30 to 60 minute synchronus meeting with your Djangonauts.
+  If you have a fellow Navigator, only one of you is required.

 - Attend the program welcome and closing sessions.